Chart Color Schemes

 Wakeley is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Wakeley has a high level of cultural diversity, with 60.8% of its population born overseas and 77.7% speaking a language other than English at home.
-Christianity is the predominant religion in Wakeley, accounting for 62.7% of the population.
-However, Buddhism is notably overrepresented, comprising 20.1% compared to the regional average of 21.7%.
+Wakeley has one of the highest levels of cultural diversity in Australia, with 60.8% of its population born overseas and 77.7% speaking a language other than English at home.
+Christianity is the predominant religion in Wakeley, making up 62.7% of the population.
+However, Buddhism is notably overrepresented in Wakeley compared to Greater Sydney, comprising 20.1% versus 21.7%.

 Frequently Asked Questions - Diversity